top of page

 A lot of accelerators give you access to free or discounted services and products, such as Amazon AWS computer time and discounts on software like Hubspot.
 These benefits continue even after the accelerator is over.
 Here at Lighter Capital we’ve recently launched our own similar program, Client Perks, to benefit our own network of clients.

-How should I choose which accelerator to join?
+2. How do I choose which accelerator to join?

 Companies that are admitted to these accelerators usually have achieved some amount of revenue and/or traction.
 Traction could look like users, beta customers, or actual subscribing customers.
 Publicity might help a bit.
 Accelerators will also want to see that you have a solid team and good product-market fit.